The Legacy (album): Reception and awards

 The Legacy received favorable reviews by music critics.
 AllMusic's Alex Henderson rated the album four-and-a-half stars out of five, and said that it saw Testament earn respect in "thrash circles" and called it "a relentlessly heavy and promising effort focusing on such subjects as the occult, witchcraft, nuclear war, and global destruction."
 Henderson also praised Alex Perialas' production on The Legacy as "superb -- well respected in metal circles", and added that Perialas had "obviously encouraged Testament to play hard and let it rip."
 Adam McCann of Metal Digest wrote, "If you're going to get out there and make a statement, then The Legacy is a way to establish your erm… legacy.
 This was thrash metal right to its core, it was full of passion and integrity that was starting to drift away from those bands which had become more established and signed to major labels.
 Even now, The Legacy sounds great with tracks like 'Apocalyptic City', 'The Haunting' and 'Burnt Offerings' leading the charge and although the production wasn't fantastic, thrash never needed that to create some spectacular."
+Malcom Dome of Metal Hammer dubbed it "one of thrash metal's true landmark albums."

 Within three years after its release in 1987, The Legacy had sold over 150,000 copies in the U.S.